dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_6.md

   Give a mathematical formalization for these properties.
 * Come up with a solution to the problem or take an existing solutions.
   Model this solution in Spin and try to check that it satisfies the expected properties.
-  For this exercise just look at safety properties, you can ignore fairness/liveness properties.
+  For this exercise, do only consider safety properties, you can ignore fairness/liveness properties.

   Spin may not have the appropriate synchronization primitives (for instance barriers).
   Therefore, you may need to model both the program and the synchronization primitives used.
+  Remember to comment your code properly and explain in your pdf the expected results and their meaning, please.